bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 The following attributes are available in the *Web Service* Section:

 - :guilabel:`Name`
-  The name attribute specifies the displayed name of a web service configuration.
+  The name attribute specifies the displayname of a web service configuration.
 The name is not used as identifier, so it can be changed at any time.